FutureProofHomes/Documentation/docs/multi-sensor-configs.md

 #### Calibration
 The idea is simple:
 - Set sensor in place, where its 120 degrees will be most useful, and catch the least of unnecessary movement.
+- Turn on **Engineering mode** switch.

 *Hint: It works the best in the room corner, opposite to the table, or on the short wall of long room (e.g. bathroom).
 This is especially convenient, if you have shower with glass door on the opposite end.*